geebles/rpi-fbcp/README.md

 Raspberry Pi Framebuffer Copy
 =============================
-This program used for copy primary framebuffer to secondary framebuffer (eg. FBTFT).
-It require lastest raspberry pi firmware (> 2013-07-11) to working properly.
+This program is used for copying the primary framebuffer to the secondary framebuffer (eg. FBTFT).
+It requires the latest Raspberry Pi firmware (> 2013-07-11) to work.

 Modifications
 ----------------------------